pitrackster/rtmidi-bridge/README.md

 - you should be able to send midi data from your iDevice to bitwig

 ## KNOWN ISSUES

-- it takes a little time for midi input to be effective
+- it takes a little time for midi input to be effective ie receive midi inputs from iDevice... but once it's ok there is quite no latency
-- the iDevice disconnect after a little moment
+- the iDevice disconnect after a little moment...
+Seems resolved by adding an empty `update_service` method to zeroconf ServiceBrowser listener
 - should be packaged with all python dependencies or at least use a package dependencies manager file...
-- relies on "WIP" projects (RTP MIDI is Alpha software)
+- relies on "WIP" projects (RTP MIDI is an Alpha software)
 - after a deconnection the iDevice wont appear if I try to reconnect...
-- needs to separate scripts...
+- uses two separate scripts...

 ## TODO

 - enable snd-virmidi with a persistent conf file in modules ?
 - use a UI ?
-- one shot script (ie add iDevice AND enable midi dialog)
+- one script rules them all (ie add iDevice with zeroconf AND choose midi midi in / out)